People care about the costs and benefits of doing an action, particularly if it involves time, money, or effort.

 Principles & Strategies

-Make it easy (or the alternative hard)
+Make the behavior easy (or the alternative hard)

-• Make the undesired behavior more difficult to do (e.g., create friction points, barriers)
+Make the undesired behavior more difficult to do (e.g., create friction points, barriers)

 Give rewards or penalties

-• Incentivize or reinforce desired behavior
+Incentivize or reinforce the target behavior

-• Penalize or fine for doing the undesired behavior
+Penalize or fine for doing the undesired behavior

 Tips: